urql-graphql/urql/docs/graphcache/errors.md

 GraphQL results should never contain an `undefined` value, so this warning will let you know which part of your result did contain `undefined`.

+## (14) Couldn't find \_\_typename when writing.

+> Couldn't find **typename when writing.
+> If you're writing to the cache manually have to pass a `**typename` property on each entity in your data.

+You probably have called `cache.writeFragment` or `cache.updateQuery` with data that is missing a `__typename` field for an entity where your document contains a selection set.
+The cache won't be able to generate a key for entities that are missing the `__typename` field.

+Please make sure that you include enough properties on your data so that `write` can generate a key.

 ## (15) Invalid key

 > Invalid key: The GraphQL query at the field at `???` has a selection set,